Pier 39: Sea lions

 In early 2017, the estimated number of seals ranged from 150 to 600 around the pier.
 In June and July however, most were expected to leave temporarily for their breeding grounds near the Channel Islands.
+That number has rapidly increased since the pandemic, with a maximum of 1,100 to 1,200 sea lions being reported on the pier as of May 2024.